ngxs/store/docs/plugins/storage.md

 export class AppModule {}
 ```

-It's also possible to provide a state class except of its name:
+It's also possible to provide a state class as opposed to its name:

 ```ts
 @NgModule({